A New Era for Casino Payment

 What Mobile Payment Looks Like for Casino Gaming

-In a casino setting, this can take many forms, but current technology is enabled by BLE, wherein a modular device can be added to a slot machine’s bill validator to enable payment the same way a TITO ticket would.
-Paired with a mobile application wherein players add funds to a digital TITO ticket, the BLE device communicates with the mobile phone to “read” and “accept” the mobile ticket, adding funds for play to the machine, and returning them to the digital ticket at the end of play.
+In a casino setting, this can take many forms, but current technology is enabled by Bluetooth Low Energy, wherein a modular device can be added to a slot machine’s bill validator to enable payment the same way a TITO ticket would.
+Paired with a mobile application wherein players add funds to a digital TITO ticket, the Bluetooth Low Energy device communicates with the mobile phone to “read” and “accept” the mobile ticket, adding funds for play to the machine, and returning them to the digital ticket at the end of play.

 Why Cashless Casino Payment Has to be Mobile Payment